ccallawa/alyvix_service_doc/install.rst

      ``"database":{.. "password": "<your_password>", ..}``
    * Install your HTTPS certificate (or restore the backup files):  Save the :file:`cert.crt` and :file:`cert.key` files in :file:`C:\\Program Files\\Alyvix\\Alyvix Service\\cert\\`
-   * Install your Java Web Token (JWT) certificate (or resture the backup file):  Save the :file:`public.pem` file in :file:`C:\\ProgramData\\Alyvix\\certs\\jwt\\`
+   * Install your JSON Web Token (JWT) certificate (or resture the backup file):  Save the :file:`public.pem` file in :file:`C:\\ProgramData\\Alyvix\\certs\\jwt\\`